Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

         When a user sends !hey the bot responds with a message saying 'Hello @user'.
         :param ctx: the context of the message
         """
-        await ctx.send("Hello " + ctx.author.mention)
+        await ctx.send("Hello " + ctx.author.mention) # sends the message to the same channel the !hey was used

 async def setup(bot: commands.Bot) -> None:
     await bot.add_cog(Messaging(bot))   # Adds the cog to the bot
 ```
+{: file='/messaging.py'}

+### The bot is complete

+Provided you have both the files shown above (<span>messaging.py</span> and <span>main.py</span>), then the bot now should run with no issues running the code and having the bot work.
+If you don't have a discord token or you haven't added the bot to your server I suggest you look at this tutorial which takes you through the steps of the initial setup https://www.ionos.co.uk/digitalguide/server/know-how/creating-discord-bot/ .
+Upon completing the step-by-step instructions in that guide you should then be able to run the bot.

 ## The use of global slash commands

-By default, all commands in Discord you make are done through a command prefix like ! followed by the command and the arguments e.g. *!roll 1 6*.
+By default, all commands in Discord you make are done through a command prefix like '!' followed by the command and the arguments e.g. *!roll 1 6*.
 The issue with this is there is no auto-complete and you don't get told the description or arguments needed for the command.
 Discord does automatically make a *!help* command which lets you see an exhaustive list of all commands, arguments and descriptions but continually cross-referencing this is tedious so that's where slash commands come in.

 ## How the moderation cog works